mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 can more than make up for this in the hands of a clever captain.
 Due to its tight power budget, the ship must shut down its manoeuvre drive and engage in
-‘jump dimming’ – dimming the lights and otherwise briefly powering off some systems – to have enough power to jump.
+‘jump dimming' – dimming the lights and otherwise briefly powering off some systems – to have enough power to jump.